Ab Initio Spatial Phase Retrieval via Intensity Triple Correlations: Phase Retrieval

 \section{Phase Retrieval}

-The \emph{closure phase} is a difference equation which can be used like a discrete derivative to estimate the slope of $\phi(\vec{q})$ between pixels separated by $\vec{n}$.
+Equation~\ref{eq:PhiDef} for the \emph{closure phase} $\Phi(\vec{m},\vec{n})$ is a difference equation which can be used like a discrete derivative to estimate the slope of $\phi(\vec{m})$ between pixels separated by $\vec{n}$.
 The anti-symmetry of the phase pins $\phi(\vec{q}=\vec{0}) = 0$.
-We make an assumption of the value of the phase at a nearest-neighbor pixel of $\phi(\vec{q}=\vec{0}) = 0$.
+Since overall translation in real-space results in phase ramps in reciprocal space, we can estimate the value of the phase at a nearest-neighbor pixel of $\phi(\vec{q}=\vec{0}) = 0$ without loss of generality.
+This estimate can be refined later by seeking to minimize the total error (see Section \ref{sect:NumericalAlgorithm}) of all pixels and treating the initial value as a parameter.
 The difference equation and calculated $\Phi(\vec{m},\vec{n})$ from experimental data reveals the value of the phase at the next-nearest-neighbor pixels and so forth until the phase on the entire pixel array has been calculated.

 Once the second pixel of $\phi$ (next-nearest neighbor) in any direction is calculated, the interval of the difference equation ($\vec{n}$) may be increased to find the slope between every other (instead of every) pixel in the same direction.
 Essentially, the phase values calculated for pixels near the origin constrain the possible phase values of pixels far from the origin.